 I am Digital Publishing Activity Lead at the World Wide Web Consortium (W3C).
 I am also member of IW3C2 (International World Wide Web Conference Committee) , the committee coordinating the yearly World Wide Web conference series.

 As part of my work, I also participate in lots of outreach activities, and I regularly make presentations, tutorials, etc. You can consult my list of presentations for further details.

 I graduated as mathematician at the Eötvös Loránd University of Budapest, Hungary, in 1979.
 After a brief scholarship at the Université Paris VI I joined the Hungarian research institute in computer science (SZTAKI) where I worked for 6 years (and turned into a computer scientist…).
-I left Hungary in 1986 and, after a few years in industry in Munich, Germany, I joined the Centre for Mathematics and Computer Sciences (CWI) in Amsterdam where I have a tenure position since 1988.
+I left Hungary in 1986 and, after a few years in industry in Munich, Germany, I joined the Centre for Mathematics and Computer Sciences (CWI) in Amsterdam where I have had a tenure position since 1988.
 I received a PhD degree in Computer Science in 1990 at the University of Leiden, in the Netherlands.
 I joined the W3C Team as Head of W3C Offices in January 2001 while maintaining my position at CWI.
 I served as Head of Offices until June 2006, then as Semantic Web Activity Lead until December 2013.
 Since June of 2013, I am Digital Publishing Activity Lead.

 Before joining W3C I worked in quite different areas (distributed and dataflow programming, language design, system programming), but I spend most of my research years in computer graphics and information visualization.
 I also participated in various graphics related ISO standardization activities and software developments.
 My separate “professional” home page contains a list of my publications, my public presentations, and details of the various projects I participated in the past.